 If you were previously declined based on inaccurate MIB information and you’ve now corrected the error, consider reapplying to that carrier.
 With corrected information in your file, you may receive the underwriting decision you should have received originally.

-Important Reminder: MIB disputes must be initiated within 30 days of receiving your report.
+Important Reminder: The reinvestigation process may take up to 45 days.
 Don’t delay if you find errors.
+Start your dispute as soon as possible to allow sufficient time for resolution.
 Additionally, focus disputes on clear inaccuracies.
 Disputes about subjective issues like coding interpretation take longer and are less likely to succeed than disputes about factual errors.

 Privacy and Security